axydor/Robocon-RT_Website/README.md

 ## Bugs and Issues

-We are not maintaning or looking at this project forever.
-Therefore, please do think before asking us a question.
+We do NOT maintain or look at this project forever.
+Therefore, please do think twice before asking us a question related to the project.
+Just joking, always you can ask questions :).
+By the way, I have to admit that making the website was more joyful than the real project ;)

 ## Copyright and License